The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 Developers of new technologies must incorporate privacy and data protection in their design.
 The concept of privacy by design is based on the LGPD principles that ensure technical, administrative and security measures to protect personal data, as well as the effectiveness of such measures in observance of personal data protection rules.

-Although there is no specific legislation, the Consumer Protection Code28 contains provisions that grant overall consumer protection against fraudulent and abusive advertising, coercive or unfair commercial methods, as well as against unfair or imposed practices and terms in the supply of products and services.
-Also, there is a Code of Self-Regulation that addresses email marketing practices (CAPEM).
-Besides this, the Internet Management Committee in Brazil (CGI.br) has developed a website that contains guidelines for best practices to inform the user and network administrator about spam, its implications and ways to protect against and combat it.29 Furthermore, the Brazilian Advertising Self-regulation Code30 regulates the ethical rules applicable to advertising and propaganda.
+Although there is no specific legislation, the Consumer Protection Code25 contains provisions that grant overall consumer protection against fraudulent and abusive advertising and coercive or unfair commercial methods, as well as against unfair or imposed practices and terms in the supply of products and services.
+In addition, the Internet Management Committee in Brazil (CGI.br) has developed a website that contains guidelines for best practices to inform the user and network administrator about spam, its implications and ways to protect against and combat it.26 Furthermore, the Brazilian Advertising Self-regulation Code27 regulates the ethical rules applicable to advertising and propaganda.

 Facial recognition and biometrics

-At the beginning of 2020, a request for a public audience about artificial intelligence was approved by the Commission of Science, Technology, Innovation, Communication and Informatics.
-The objective is to instruct two bills: one of these introduces the National Policy on Artificial Intelligence (Bill No. 5,691/2019)32 and the other sets out the principles for the use of artificial intelligence in Brazil (Bill No. 5,051/2019).33
+At the beginning of 2020, a request for a public audience on artificial intelligence was approved by the Commission of Science, Technology, Innovation, Communication and Informatics.
+The objective is to instruct two bills: one of these introduces the National Policy on Artificial Intelligence (Bill No. 5,691/2019)29 and the other sets out the principles for the use of artificial intelligence in Brazil (Bill No. 5,051/2019).30 Furthermore, Legislative Bill No. 21/2031 aims to establish the legal framework for the development and use of artificial intelligence by public authorities, private companies, entities and natural persons.
+The Bill determines that respect for human rights and democratic values, equality, non-discrimination, plurality, free initiative and data privacy must be fundamental in the use of artificial intelligence.

 International data transfer and data localisation